djaus2/BlazGPIO/README.md

 **Blazor WebAssembly app**
 Demonstrates that a Blazor WASM Client can't call hardware directly.
 Can call it via the service though.
-Focus is upon GPIO functionality and BIndings Devices functionality.
+Focus is upon GPIO functionality and Bindings Devices functionality.

 ## Pages